dmccreary/data-science-course/docs/index.md

-# Welcome
+# AI Based Data Science with Python

-Welcome to our website.
+Welcome to our website for the course that uses AI to help students learn data science.